gmarkkula/COMMOTIONSFramework/SCPaper/README.md

 * Idea: Test the best model candidates on the Keio or HIKER pedestrian crossing data - without fitting.
 * Optional stuff
     * ~~Parallelisation in `parameter_search.py`?~~
-    * Add support for agent width and length.